Construction of polar codes for arbitrary discrete memoryless channels: Introduction

 \section{Introduction}

 Ar{\i}kan's polar codes \cite{arikan2009} form the first explicit family of binary codes that achieve the capacity of binary-input channels.
 Polar codes rely on a remarkable phenomenon called channel polarization.
 After their introduction, both polar codes and the channel polarization concept have been used in a vast range of problems in information theory \cite{abbe}--\cite{hassani}.
-A drawback of the original proposal of \cite{arikan2009} is that the construction of codes is not efficient because the alphabet of bit subchannels grows exponentially as a function of the number of iterations of the polarization procedure, resulting in an exponential complexity of construction.
+While \cite{arikan2009} described efficient encoding and decoding procedures of polar codes, it also noted that their construction presents a difficult algorithmic challenge because the alphabet of the bit subchannels grows exponentially as a function of the number of iterations of the polarization procedure.
+Approached straightforwardly, this results in an exponential complexity of the code construction.

 The difficulty of selecting subchannels for information transmission with polar codes was recognized early on in a number of papers.
 According to an observation made in \cite{mori_tanaka2}, the construction procedure of polar codes for binary-input channels relies on essentially the same density evolution procedure that plays a key role in the analysis of low-density parity-check codes.
 It was soon realized that the proposal of \cite{mori_tanaka2} requires increasing precision of the computations, but this paper paved way for later research on the construction problem.